QuantumLab-ZY/HamGNN/README.md

 ### Band Structure Calculation
 Set the parameters in band_cal.yaml, mainly the path to the Hamiltonian data, then run `band_cal --config band_cal.yaml`

+## The support for ABACUS software
+The utilities to support ABACUS software have been uploaded in the `utils_abacus` directory.
+Users need to modify the parameters in the scripts within this directory.
+The code in `utils_abacus/abacus_H0_export` is derived from modifying the `abacus-postprocess` program based on ABACUS-3.5.3.
+Its function is similar to `openmx_postprocess`, used for exporting the Hamiltonian part `H0` independent of the self-consistent field (SCF) charge density.
+Compilation of `abacus-postprocess` is the same as the original ABACUS compilation.

+`poscar2abacus.py` and `graph_data_gen_abacus.py` scripts are respectively utilized for generating ABACUS structure files and packaging the Hamiltonian matrix into the `graph_data.npz` file.
+Users can explore the usage of these tools independently.
+Later on, I'll briefly introduce the meanings of the parameters within these scripts.

+## Diagonalizing Hamiltonian matrices for large scale systems
+For crystal structures containing thousands of atoms, diagonalizing the Hamiltonian matrix using the serial `band_cal` script can be quite challenging.
+To address this, we've introduced a multi-core parallel `band_cal_parallel` script within band_cal_parallel directory.
+### Installation
+pip install mpitool-0.0.1-cp39-cp39-manylinux1_x86_64.whl

+pip install band_cal_parallel-0.1.12-py3-none-any.whl

+### Usage
+In the Python environment with `band_cal_parallel` installed, execute the following command with multiple cpus to compute the band structure: mpirun -np ncpus band_cal_parallel --config band_cal_parallel.yaml

 ##  How to set the options in config.yaml
 The input parameters in config.yaml are divided into different modules, which mainly include `'setup'`, `'dataset_params'`, `'losses_metrics'`, `'optim_params'` and network-related parameters (`'HamGNN_pre'` and `'HamGNN_out'`).
 Most of the parameters work well using the default values.
 The following introduces some commonly used parameters in each module.
 + `setup`: